FactorioCalc/FactorioCalc/docs/guide0.md

 levels.
 It defaults to 4.

-To aid in creating quality builds the shortcut property `.allQualities<>` can be used to return that item or recipe in all qualties (up to `config.GameInfo.maxQualityIdx`) as a sequence.
+To aid in creating quality builds the shortcut property `.allQualities<>` can be used to return that item or recipe in all qualities (up to `config.GameInfo.maxQualityIdx`) as a sequence.
 When used on a recipe the sequence also supports being called to create a machine for each recipe; for example, ``rcp.legendary_electronic_circuit.allQualities()``.

-The propery `.normalQuality<>` can be used as a shortcut for `.allQualities[0]<>`.
+The properly `.normalQuality<>` can be used as a shortcut for `.allQualities[0]<>`.
 In addition `.quality<>` will return the name of the quality for the current item or recipe and `.qualityIdx<>` will return the index.

 ### Examples

-As an example of using quality let's try two methods of late game quality grinding for legendary electronic circuits.
+As an example of using quality, let's try two methods of late game quality grinding for legendary electronic circuits.

 The first method will use legendary quality 3 modules for the electronic